kpeeters/cadabra2/JUPYTER.rst

 Building using Conda
 --------------------

+The following instructions have been tested on a clean Ubuntu 18.04 installation.

-If you intend to use the Cadabra Jupyter kernel with Jupyter distributed through Conda, then you will need to build the Cadabra kernel against Conda libraries, not system-provided ones (mix-and-match will also not work).
-If you do not have Conda yet, get it from
+The Cadabra Jupyter kernel uses the Xeus library, which is most easily obtained by getting it from Conda.
+If you do not have Conda yet, get a minimal installation (MiniConda) from

   https://docs.conda.io/en/latest/miniconda.html